Anne Brontë: Juvenilia

-Around 1831, when Anne was eleven, she and Emily broke away from the Angrian world of Charlotte and Branwell to create and develop their own fantasy world, "Gondal".
-Anne and Emily were particularly close, especially after Charlotte left for Roe Head School in January 1831.
-Charlotte's friend Ellen Nussey visited Haworth in 1833 and reported that Emily and Anne were "inseparable companions".
-She described Anne in these words:

-Anne, dear gentle Anne was quite different in appearance from the others, and she was her aunt's favourite.
-Her hair was a very pretty light brown and fell on her neck in graceful curls.
-She had lovely violet-blue eyes; fine pencilled eyebrows and a clear almost transparent complexion.
-She still pursued her studies and especially her sewing, under the surveillance of her aunt.

-Anne took lessons from Charlotte after Charlotte had returned from Roe Head.
-Charlotte had returned to Roe Head as a teacher on 29 July 1835, accompanied by Emily, who was a pupil.
+In 1832, Charlotte finished her schooling at Roe Head, returning to the parsonage to tutor her siblings.
+She then returned to Roe Head as a teacher in July 1835, accompanied by Emily, who was a pupil.
 Emily's tuition was largely financed by Charlotte's teaching.
 However, Emily was unable to adapt to life at school and suffered from severe homesickness.
-She was withdrawn from school in October, and Anne took her place there.
+She was withdrawn from the school in October, and Anne took her place there.

-At this point, Anne was 15 and it was her first time away from home.
-She made few friends at Roe Head.
-She was quiet and hardworking and determined to stay to acquire the education which she would need to support herself.
-She stayed for two years and returned home only during the Christmas and summer holidays.
-She won a good-conduct medal in December 1836.
-Charlotte's letters from Roe Head seldom mention Anne.
-By December 1837 Anne had become seriously ill with gastritis.
-A Moravian minister was called to see her several times during her illness, suggesting her distress was caused, in part, by a crisis of faith triggered by the staunch Calvinism of the school.
-Concerned for her sister's health, Charlotte wrote to their father and he brought Anne home.
+At this point, Anne was fifteen.
+It was her first time away from home, and she remained at Roe Head for two years, returning home only during the Christmas and summer holidays.
+She made few friends at Roe Head, and made little impression on her teachers, although she did win a good-conduct prize in 1836.
+She was quiet, hardworking, and although she missed the parsonage, she was determined to stay to acquire the education that she would need to support herself.

+In December 1837, Anne fell seriously ill with gastritis.
+A Moravian minister was called to see her several times during her illness, suggesting that her distress was caused, in part, by a crisis of faith triggered by the staunch Calvinism of the school.
+Concerned for her sister's health, Charlotte wrote to their father, and he arranged for Anne to be sent home.